tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 I cut my Mom out of my life, because fuck that.

-Presently, I was kneeling on my kitchen floor stuffing myself with my daughter’s candy.
-The sky was dark through the windows, and my head was filled with fog.
+Presently, I was trying to call Adam.

-I was covered in chocolate and I felt physically sick, but if I was eating, I wasn't thinking.
-I learned that in the white room.
+The sky was dark through the windows, and my head was filled with fog. .

-When someone knocked on my door, I was already on my feet, a kitchen knife squeezed between my fingers.
+When someone knocked, I was already on my feet, a kitchen knife squeezed between my fingers.
 I had been waiting for her.

 I always fantasized what I was going to do to Stella when I found her again.